migration

 Short answer

-The two non-negotiable contract terms for the outgoing Tebra arrangement are:
+Two contract terms for the outgoing Tebra arrangement are non-negotiable:

-- The outgoing party continues to work all claims with dates of service prior to cutover for at least sixty days, with monthly performance reporting and aging reconciliation
+- The outgoing party works all claims with dates of service before cutover for at least sixty days, with monthly performance reporting and aging reconciliation.

-- The practice or billing company owns the trailing A/R outright, with documented access to claim history during and after the transition period
+- The practice or billing company owns the trailing A/R outright, with documented access to claim history during and after the transition.

-Skipping the second clause is the most common revenue leak in a poorly-run switch.
-The Medical Billers and Coders 2026 playbook reports that practices missing it routinely pay four to eight weeks of unnecessary fees just to retrieve their own claim history.
+Skipping the second clause is the most common revenue leak in a rushed switch.
+The Medical Billers and Coders 2026 playbook reports that practices missing it pay four to eight weeks of fees just to retrieve their own claim history.

 What Tebra actually exports